-Functional: If the provider has any doubt whether the functional method used is in accordance with applicable rules or requires prior written approval from the Rate Analysis Department, send email to RAD-LTSS@hhsc.state.tx.us prior to submitting the cost report.

-Time study: The time study must be in compliance with 1 TAC §355.105(b)(2)(B)(i).
-If the time study is not in compliance with these rules, the provider must receive written approval from HHSC Rate Analysis to use the results of the time study.
-According to the rules, a time study must cover, at a minimum, one randomly selected week per quarter throughout the reporting period.
+Functional: If the provider has any doubt whether the functional method used is in accordance with applicable rules or requires prior written approval from the Provider Finance, send an email to PFD-LTSS@hhs.texas.gov before submitting the cost report.
+Time study: The time study must comply with 1 TAC Section 355.105(b)(2)(B)(i).
+If the time study is not in compliance with these rules, the provider must receive written approval from HHSC Provider Finance to use the results of the time study.
+According to the rules, a time study must cover one randomly selected week per quarter throughout the reporting period, at a minimum.
 The allocation summary should include the dates and total hours covered by the time study, as well as a breakdown of the hours time-studied by function or business component, as applicable.

-Other allocation method approved by HHSC: Requests for approval to change an allocation method or to use an allocation method other than an allocation method approved or allowed by HHSC must be received by HHSC's Rate Analysis Department before the end of the provider's fiscal year, as described at 1 TAC §355.102(j)(1)(D).
-To request such approval from HHSC Rate Analysis, submit and properly a disclosure statement along with justification for the change and explain how the new allocation method is in compliance with the Cost Determination Process Rules and how the new allocation method presents a more reasonable representation of actual operations.
+Other allocation method approved by HHSC: Requests for approval to change an allocation method or to use an allocation method other than an allocation method approved or allowed by HHSC must be received by HHSC PFD before the end of the provider's fiscal year, as described at 1 TAC Section 355.102(j)(1)(D).
+To request such approval from HHSC Provider PFD, submit and properly a disclosure statement along with justification for the change and explain how the new allocation method complies with the Cost Determination Process Rules and how the new allocation method presents a more reasonable representation of actual operations.

-If using an alternate allocation method, upload a properly cross-referenced copy of the provider's original allocation method approval request and any subsequent approval letter from Rate Analysis.
+If using an alternate allocation method, upload a properly cross-referenced copy of the provider's original allocation method approval request and any subsequent approval letter from Provider Finance.
 If the provider's approval request included examples or a copy of the provider's general ledger, include those documents in the uploaded attachments for this item.

 Table 1 below provides a summary of appropriate allocation methods for various situations.
-For questions regarding proper allocation of shared costs, please contact the Rate Analysis Department's Customer Service Center at RAD-LTSS@hhsc.state.tx.us.
+For questions regarding proper allocation of shared costs, please contact the Provider Finance Department LTSS Center for Information and Training at PFD-LTSS@hhs.texas.gov.